As beautiful settings go, Ashdown Park hotel in East Sussex certainly has the ‘wow’ factor.

 A stay at Ashdown Park hotel

-Ashdown Park hotel is easily one of the best hotels in Sussex and is a hotel with stunning views.
-Walking through a stone arch to the garden terrace, the view suddenly opens out in front of you: acres of rolling green countryside, two fountains bubbling away in a carp-filled lake at the bottom of the hill, an imposing converted chapel, the sweep of the hotel itself and colourful clumps of rhododendron bushes as far as the eye could see.
+As beautiful settings go, Ashdown Park hotel in East Sussex certainly has the ‘wow’ factor.
+Walking through a stone arch to the garden terrace, the view suddenly opens out in front of you to reveal acres of rolling green countryside, two fountains bubbling away in a carp-filled lake at the bottom of the hill, the sweep of the hotel itself and colourful clumps of rhododendron bushes as far as the eye could see.

 The hustle and bustle of the outside world just melted away and I felt as if I could just sit and admire the view for hours.
 Which, aided by a G&T and the Sunday newspapers, I promptly did.